No Cav: Movements for the protection of the Apuan Alps

 In 2015, Tommaso Fattori entered the Tuscan Regional Council with the list "Sì Toscana a Sinistra" (Yes Tuscany to the Left), contributing to keep up the pressure on marble quarries, also through the presentation of numerous amendments to regional laws.

 In 2016, a group of associations called "Coordinamento Apuano" (Apuan Coordination) composed by: Legambiente, Salviamo le Apuane, WWF, Club Alpino Italiano, Fondo Ambiente Italiano, Italia Nostra, Rete dei comitati per la difesa del territorio, Società dei Territorialisti, Unione Italiana Sport Per tutti, Federparchi, Società Speleologica Toscana, Amici delle Alpi Apuane, signed a document entitled "Manifesto per le Alpi Apuane" (Apuan Alps Manifesto), in which they argued and detailed a green economic transition plan that would lead the Apuan territory to free itself from the marble supply chain, focusing on the defense of the environment and landscape, tourism and agroforestry productions.
 As a matter of fact, there are already valuable agricultural and gastronomic productions of the Apuan Alps, among which the wine production, in particular the Candia dei Colli Apuani, which could be promoted and strengthened.

 The Europa Verde party led by Eros Tetti, which aims to close the quarries falling within the Regional Natural Park of the Apuan Alps, in 2020 proposed an abrogative referendum regarding the regional regulations more favorable to quarries.

-In 2020, a petition was also started for the establishment of a national park including the Apuan Alps or to merge them with the already existing and contiguous National Park of the Tuscan-Emilian Apennines in order to ensure an increased protection of the mountain range.
+In 2020, a petition was also started for the establishment of a national park including the Apuan Alps or to merge them with the already existing and contiguous National Park of the Tuscan-Emilian Apennines to ensure an increased protection of the mountain range.
 In the same year, the group Athamanta was born, which combines the experience of social centers to that of environmentalism.
 The first No Cav flags appeared.

 In 2021 the Club Alpino Italiano proposed the establishment of a Cultural Park of the Apuan Alps.

 Also in 2021, the association Apuane Libere was born.
 In July of the same year, the newborn association organized a big demonstration whose testimonial was Andrea Lanfri and in which 31 other associations participated.
 On that occasion there were scuffles at Passo Sella, where the demonstrators came into contact with a counter demonstration in support of the quarries organized by Confindustria.

 In September 2021, the association Salviamo le Apuane presented to the United Nations Working Group on Business and Human Rights an extensive dossier on the Apuan situation, written with the help of the Wageningen University researcher Chiara Macchi.

 At the beginning of 2022, the Council of State rejected the appeal of many marble companies against the new "Extraction Plan of the Region of Tuscany", stating that it is the right and duty of the region to protect the environment, especially of a "unicum" like the Apuan Alps, even by limiting the freedom of economic initiative.